Gorkov algebraic diagrammatic construction formalism at third order: Gorkov ADC( )

-The energy-dependent $\widetilde{\mathbf{\Sigma}}(\omega)$ receives no contributions from self-energy insertions at second order.
+The energy-dependent $\widetilde{\mathbf{\Sigma}}(\omega)$ at second order receives no contributions from self-energy insertions.
 Thus, the only composite diagrams appear at order three and involve the insertion of a static one-body potential to the known diagrams of Fig.~\ref{fig:SigIIab}.
 This leads to the ten diagrams displayed in Fig.~\ref{fig:ADC3_U} for a generic external potential~$U$.
 In the following, we provide the contributions from these diagrams in terms of the matrix elements of $U$ and the amplitudes of Eq.~\eqref{eq:G0_props_Lehman}, with the understanding that these need to be substituted with those of $V^{HFB}-U$ introduced by the perturbation $\Omega_I$ from Eq.~\eqref{eq:Om_def}.

 The top two rows in Fig.~\ref{fig:ADC3_U} cover all diagrams containing self-energies insertions originating from the normal component of $U$, i.e. the term associated with matrix elements $u_{\alpha\beta}$ in Eq.~\eqref{eq:def_U}.
-They contribute to the coupling matrices $ \mathcal{C}$ and $ \mathcal{D}$ through the normal single BCC amplitude
+They contribute to the coupling matrices $ \mathcal{C}$ and $ \mathcal{D}$ through the normal singlet BCC amplitude

 and to the energy matrix through particle and hole interactions